emile-balembois/Biosphere_Functional_Integrity/README.md

 ## Important assumptions and limitations
 - The scripts assume a **projected CRS in meters** for distance-based processing.
 - The integrity value depends on the **quality of the input classification**.
 If broad categories mix ecologically different situations, use the overlay workflow first.
-- The scripts produce an **operational territorial indicator**, not a full ecological assessment of habitat quality, species composition, or ecosystem condition.
+- The scripts produce one indicator on biosphere functional integrity, not a full ecological assessment of habitat quality, species composition, or ecosystem condition.
 - Thresholds such as **20%** and **25%** should be interpreted as **generic reference levels**, and local ecological context still matters.

 ---